RubenCastaing/Large-Language-Models/README.md

-This repository is for an assignment to caluclate BLEU scores.
+This repository is for a university assignment to calculate BLEU and Rouge-N to compare outputs of different large language models.